pankunull/ppaste/README.md

 ```

-To download all the links that are still alive:
+To download all the paste that are still alive:

 ```
 ./ppaste.sh --download-alive